shapeshifter/shapeshifter-specification/docs/appendix/flex-reservation-mechanism.md

   <figcaption>Example flex reservation and FlexReservationUpdate, displayed in graphs</figcaption>
 </figure>

-Figure 4-2 illustrates how ISPs 11 to 16 are part of a contract, where the AGR is required to reserve flexibility at ISPs 12 to 15 (downwards power only – for more information on direction and amount of power, see Section [Power](../message-descriptions/message-catalog/power.md)).
+The figure above illustrates how ISPs 11 to 16 are part of a contract, where the AGR is required to reserve flexibility at ISPs 12 to 15 (downwards power only – for more information on direction and amount of power, see Section [Power](../message-descriptions/message-catalog/power.md)).
 The DSO was obliged to send a FlexReservationUpdate before each deadline, confirming the reserved power or partially releasing it.
 The power values from the updated reservation should always be equal to, or lower than, the (absolute) values from the original reservation but since the contract is out-of-scope for UFTP, the DSO and AGR should maintain their own agreements about this.

 After the FlexReservationUpdate, the AGR is obliged to keep the amount of flexibility available – even if no FlexRequest follows.
 After a FlexRequest is published, the AGR is obliged to produce a FlexOffer that meets the contract within the boundaries of the FlexRequest, where only the lowest reserved and requested power is valid for the contract.
-This is illustrated in Figure 4-3:
+This is illustrated in the following figure:

 <figure markdown>
   ![Example FlexRequest and requirements of FlexOffer, displayed in graphs](../assets/images/appendix-flex-reservation-mechanism-flex-request-flexoffer.svg)